-Tokio Myers is a 34-year-old ex-session pianist, born Torville Jones, who won Britain’s Got Talent in 2017.
+Torville Jones, otherwise known by his stage name Tokio Myers, is a 34-year-old ex-session pianist who won Britain’s Got Talent in 2017.

 In December 1995 something happened that shaped Tokio’s life.
 He was in a piano lesson after school hours, when he saw the school’s headmaster, Philip Lawrence, killed in front of him.
 He was stabbed to death by a gang member outside the school gates, as he was trying to save a student from the gang.

-Tokio was just 11 at the time, and was quickly led back inside by his music teacher.
+Tokio – whose parents are of West Indian and British descent – was just 11 at the time, and was quickly led back inside by his music teacher.